Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m1.md

   - The TIDL compiler has been updated to generate code that use Cion API for Dart language
 - Tizen Database Connectivity (TDBC)
   - New feature has been ready to access  a database.
-    - Provides an C# API which defines how a client may access a database
+    - Provides an C# API which defines how a client may access a database.
     - The default SQLite driver is provided by platform.
 - Launchpad
   - New  feature has been ready to execute applications or loaders.